-Therapy that helps you face what feels impossible
+Therapy that helps you work with what you avoid

 Welcome to change